Jean Galea

 • Has low fees and enough liquidity.

-Kraken ticks all these requirements.
+Coinbase ticks all these requirements.
 Use its simple-to-use interface to buy and sell Bitcoin, Ethereum, Litecoin, Ripple, Stellar, EOS, Cardano, Bitcoin Cash, and Tether with EUR.
-Getting started with Kraken is very easy.
+Getting started with Coinbase is very easy.
 These are the steps you’ll need to follow:

-1. Create a Kraken account and complete your KYC verification.
+1. Create a Coinbase account and complete your KYC verification.

-2. Deposit EURO into Kraken using SEPA from your bank account.
+2. Deposit EURO into Coinbase using SEPA from your bank account.

 3. You can also fund your crypto purchases using your credit card or deposit crypto that you already own.